sc0v0ne/LearnAI/faq.md

 - AI is primarily a graduate level (MSCS) topic.

-- All students of AI need to .
+- All students of AI need to know the history of AI.

 - The study of AI requires: 1) a healthy dose of skepticism and 2) the study of the history of AI which led to its downfall in the 1980s.

 There is currently a resurgence of misinformation and hype in AI research and software development which has led to the term "AI alchemy".

-- 80-85% (most likely higher) of AI projects fail (probably mudh higher for some areas such as AV, RL, and Robotics).
+- 80-85% (most likely higher) of AI projects fail (probably much higher for some areas such as AV, RL, and Robotics).
 Keep in mind these are for the most part experienced software engineers.

 - There is an ethical dilemma in AI research.

   Almost 34% of AI researchers admit to manipulating results in a recent IEEE survey (most certainly higher since irreproduciblity is a known problem with AI research).

-- Engineering disciplines such as electrical engineering, civil engineering require a college degree, but software engineering (which includes AI/ML) does not require a degree (in the U.S.).
+- Engineering disciplines such as electrical engineering and civil engineering require a college degree, but software engineering (which includes AI/ML) does not require a degree (in the U.S.).

   In fact, many commercial AI/ML applications have some of the same safety and other risk factors as other commercial engineering applications (perhaps more so with AV and Robotics).